grycap/im/doc/source/client.rst

    id = egi; type = EGI; host = CESGA; vo = vo.access.egi.eu; token = egi_aai_token_value

-In this case the information needed to access the OpenStack API of the EGI FedCloud site will be obtained from `AppDB REST API <https://appdb.egi.eu/rest/1.0>`_.
+In this case the information needed to access the OpenStack API of the EGI FedCloud site will be obtained from `FedCloudInfo API <https://is.cloud.egi.eu>`_.
 This connector is recommended for non advanced users.
 If you can get the data to access the OpenStack API directly it is recommened to use it.

 There are several ways to get the EGI AAI token: